DataDog/datadog-cdk-constructs/README.md

 Add tags to your constructs.
 We recommend setting an `env` and `service` tag to tie Datadog telemetry together.
 For more information see [official AWS documentation][10] and [CDK documentation][11].

-## Automatically Grant AWS Secret Read Access to Lambda Execution Role
+## Automatically grant AWS secret read access to Lambda execution role
-**Only Available in datadog-cdk-constructs-v2**
+**Only available in datadog-cdk-constructs-v2**

-To automatically grant your lambda execution roles read access to a given secret, please pass in `apiKeySecret` in place of `apiKeySecretArn` when initializing the Datadog construct.
+To automatically grant your Lambda execution roles read access to a given secret, pass in `apiKeySecret` in place of `apiKeySecretArn` when initializing the Datadog construct.

 ```
 const { Secret } = require('aws-cdk-lib/aws-secretsmanager');